-Figure.5: Typical CSTR Digester Layout (Source: REA Biogas)
+Figure 5: Typical CSTR Digester Layout (Source: REA Biogas)

 Anaerobic Lagoons

 Anaerobic lagoons can be described as covered ponds.
 However, it is important to distinguish between storage of slurries in ponds in which the principal purpose is storage and where generated gas may be collected, and engineered lagoons designed to actively manage biowaste material to generate biogas.
 The management of slurry stores falls within the SSAFO regulations.